RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 > I.E. if a bunch of embeddings formed a circle in the embedding space, applying $W_V$ to them may stretch / squeeze them, but won't *warp* them into a non-circle-looking shape like a bean, a knot, a square, or whatnot.

-Because a simple linear transformation won't fundamentally change the shape of the embeddings, and it is the shape that we're interested in, I'll just pretend $W_V$ is the identity matrix.
+Because a simple linear transformation won't fundamentally change the shape of the embeddings, and it is the shape that we're interested in, without loss of generality, **I'll just pretend $W_V$ is the identity matrix**.
 Then, I can just plot $z$ of the `=` token, given by:

 $$
 \begin{align*}